chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ### Owner APIs

-The owner APIs all change to use `Identifier` or `FactoryTypeIdentifier` instead of strings.
+The owner APIs all change to use `Identifier` (or `FactoryTypeIdentifier` as appropriate) instead of strings.

 Throughout, for the purposes of registration lookup, we use deep object value equality, *not* object identity.
 This specifically applies to: